PatrickKyei/exception/_posts/2022-05-26-becoming-happier.md

 ## Accept failure as a part of the process in anything you undertake in life.
 It isn't a letdown in any way

-Understand that as you are figuring things out and making decisions about your life you are likely to make some bad ones.
-Which is fine.
-It's part of life process.
+Recognize that while you're figuring things out and making life decisions, you're bound to make some mistakes.
+That's OK.
+It's a natural part of life.

-Learn from them and use them as a guide to make better decisions can lead you to your success.
+You can learn from them and use them as a guide to make better decisions, which will help you achieve your goals.

 ## Have a goal to strive for – gain that delayed satisfaction for deliberate practice

-Don't always expect to get the results you need to day.
-If you have to make some sacrifices to gain something greater tomorrow do it.
+Expecting to receive the outcomes you require now is not always realistic.
+If you must make some sacrifices in order to get something greater tomorrow, do so.

-Be broake for a while, save some money and invest it, work on your relationship and enjoy it, take time to look after your health and reap the benefits.
+Be broke for a while, save some money, and invest it; work on your relationship and enjoy it; and take time to care for your health and reap the rewards.

 ## Don't waste your time focusing on negative information

-You cannot control someone's negative behavior but you can control how you react to it.
-Good things happen when you distance yourself from negativity.
+You have no influence over people who spread negative news, but you do have control over how you react to it.
+When you keep your distance from negativity, good things happen.

 ## Remove people from your life who sap your energy

-You are not compelled to do anything or anyone that is targeted at your energy.
-You can still be a nice person whiles you do it from a distance.
+You are not obligated to do or stay with somebody who is attempting to drain your energy.
+Even if you're doing it from a distance, you can still be a kind person.

 ## Treat yourself with respect

-Treat yourself with respect and others will learn to do same.
+Many will learn to respect you if you treat yourself well.

-Make yourself a priority once in a while.
-It's not selfish.
-It's necessary.
+Once once a while, put yourself first.
+It isn't a case of being self-centered.
+It is necessary.

 ## Be yourself - Get rid of the pressure to please others